dekimir/postgres-searchbox/package/README.md

 />
 ```

-The Highlight widget works, only because it does not use _all properties_ of the usual Algolina response.
+The Highlight widget works, only because it does not use _all properties_ of the usual Algolia response.
 If you use a custom UI that relies on properties `{ matchedWords, matchLevel, fullyHighlighted }` then it wont
 work correctly.
 See the issue https://github.com/dekimir/postgres-searchbox/issues/8